shuban-789/LinkID/README.md

 The LinkID Blockchain system is an AES encryption enhanced Blockchain system for MediLink to ensure secure containment and transfer of medical records.

+## Contributions

+The LinkID blockchain system was created and programmed by me (Shuban Pal) and was a piece of the MediLink project for the 2024 San Diego Big Data Hackathon.
+The original repository is licensed under MIT by my name (Shuban Pal) and acts as an archive.
+Active updates and changes will now go to this repository which is also licensd under MIT by the name Shuban Pal.

+All preceding commits prior to this version can be found on the archive repository [HERE](https://github.com/TEAM-GOJO/LinkID)

 ## Makefile Variables for `OS` (GOOS)

 Common Operating System configurations for compiling the LinkID source code via Makefile.
 If you want to compile the code on an operating system not listed below, please check out this [list](https://pkg.go.dev/internal/platform) for a list of valid `GOOS` and `GOARCH` combinations.